 The Silver Brumby was made into a feature film in 1993, starring Caroline Goodall and Russell Crowe.
 Since the book first appeared, the presence of brumbies (feral horses) in Kosciuszko National Park has become a major land management issue.
 Many people feel strongly either for or against the horses' presence in the park.
 Mitchell's books have no doubt contributed to popular views of horses in the high country.

-A woman of the high country
+Woman of the high country

 Mitchell's work focused on the Snowy Mountains, including the Main Range, the Cascades and other areas which she popularised in the Silver Brumby series.
 She wrote of the mountains as being for her a symbol of 'a profound belonging to the Australian land'.
 In non-fiction books like Australia's Alps, Speak to the Earth and Towong Hill, Mitchell evoked a powerful sense of place.
 Her deep love of the mountains, the Upper Murray, station life and nature are central themes in much of her work.
 Her relationship with nature evolved over time as seen in several of her works.